FarisZR/FarisZR.com/content/post/go-paperless-with-ai-and-Nextcloud/index.en.md

 https://reddit.com/r/selfhosted/comments/sdv0rr/paperless_ng_which_tags_document_types/

-And now you have an (AI-assisted) Document managment System!
+And now you have an (AI-assisted) Document management System!

 ## Nextcloud Integration